marinaserranomontes/screensharing-annotation-acc-pack-1/android/README.md

 1. Clone [the OpenTok Screensharing with Annotations Sample App repository](https://github.com/opentok/screensharing-annotation-acc-pack/tree/master/android) from GitHub.
 2. Start Android Studio.
 3. In the **Quick Start** panel, click **Open an existing Android Studio Project**.
-4. Navigate to the **android** folder, select the **SampleApp** folder, and click **Choose**.
+4. Navigate to the **android** folder, select the **OneToOneScreenSharingSample** folder, and click **Choose**.

-### Adding the Sample library
+### Adding the Screensharing library

-Use one of the following options to install the OpenTok Screensharing with Annotations Sample library:
+Use one of the following options to install the OpenTok Screensharing with Annotations Sample library, which includes the annotations dependencies:

   - [Using the repository](#using-the-repository)
   - [Using Maven](#using-maven)
   - [Downloading and Installing the AAR File](#downloading-and-installing-the-aar-file)

-**NOTE**:
-  - The OpenTok Screensharing Sample App includes the [TokBox Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common).
-  - The OpenTok Screensharing with Annotations Sample includes the [OpenTok Annotations Kit] (https://github.com/opentok/annotation-acc-pack).
+**NOTE**: The OpenTok Screensharing Sample App uses the [TokBox Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common), the [OpenTok Screensharing Kit](https://github.com/opentok/screen-sharing-acc-pack), and the [OpenTok Annotations Kit] (https://github.com/opentok/annotation-acc-pack).

 #### Using the repository